borgr/GEC_UD_divergences/README.md

 ## Create a matrix
-See Using_m2, currently the file creates both matrices and m2 in the main function, comment out if unneeded (matrix is get_confusion_matrix + extract_matrices) python XXX source.conllu reference.conllu m2file.m2
+See Using_m2, currently the file creates both matrices and m2 in the main function, comment out if unneeded (matrix is get_confusion_matrix + extract_matrices) python using_m2/GEC_UD_divergences_m2.py source.conllu reference.conllu m2file.m2

 ## Create an m2 file
-See Using_m2, currently the file creates both matrices and m2 in the main function, comment out if unneeded (m2 is in syntactic_m2 function) python XXX source.conllu reference.conllu m2file.m2
+See Using_m2, currently the file creates both matrices and m2 in the main function, comment out if unneeded (m2 is in syntactic_m2 function) python using_m2/GEC_UD_divergences_m2.py source.conllu reference.conllu m2file.m2

 ## Utility: convert m2 to source and reference text
 python using_m2 preprocessing.py m2file.m2